Night fishing tips that make landing fish a little easier.

 Being woken up suddenly at 3am by your high pitched Delkim receiver with its flashing lights, making your bivvy look like a disco tech, is an experience many carp anglers fondly talk about.
 That moment when you know your tactics have paid off and a fish has taken your bait.
 It’s also that moment where you are half asleep and feeling like you’ve drunk half a bottle of whiskey and even getting a pair of shoes on is a task that can be impossible.
 This is clearly evident from the amount of anglers I’ve seen who come running out of their bivvies bare footed!

 Being prepared for that night catch can make the experience one that you talk about for years to come.
-Here are a few hints and tips for night fishing.
+Here are a few hints and tips for fishing overnight.

 Having a good head torch is extremely important and more importantly having it close to hand so you can grab it on your way out of your bivvy!
 I always make sure everything is nearby before I get in to my bag.